damiancalabresi/msml602-final-project/README.md

 05/08 | Draft paper | Pending
 05/15 | Redact paper and review | Pending

-## Dataset Extraction and Research
+## 1 - Dataset Extraction and Research

+## Goal

+Transform all the raw datasets from complex Excel or Data files to CSV files.
+Normalize the column names and remove unnecessary columns.

+Shift time series data to have years as rows.

+Document and describe the meaning of each column/predictor.

 See [1-dataset-cleanup/README.md](1-dataset-cleanup/README.md) for details.